 Most patients have wisdom teeth removed during the late teens or early twenties.
 This is an ideal time because the third molars have not yet fully developed.
 However, our oral surgeons can extract wisdom teeth for patients of any age.

 Wisdom Tooth Removal Surgery

 During your first visit with one of our oral surgeons, we will take 3D scans of your mouth and face and help you select the right type of anesthesia.
-Most patients undergo local anesthesia combined with IV sedation, which allows you to rest in a semi-conscious state unable to feel pain during the procedure.
+Most patients undergo local anesthesia combined with IV sedation, which allows you to rest in a sleep-like state unable to feel pain during the procedure.
 When undergoing IV sedation, a responsible adult must drive you home after surgery and remain with you for 24 hours.

-Your surgical visit will be on a later date.
 Once the anesthesia has taken effect, your surgeon will begin the extraction procedure.
 Erupted third molars will be removed with forceps, similar to a general tooth extraction.
 An elevator may be used to help lift up the tooth to make extraction easier.
 For impacted wisdom teeth, your surgeon will make an incision in the gums to access and remove the teeth.
 We will place sutures and you will rest until we feel you are ready to go home.

 Cost of Wisdom Teeth Removal in Port Orchard, WAThe cost of having wisdom teeth extracted varies for every patient.
 Different factors are taken into consideration, including the number of wisdom teeth, the choice of anesthesia, your dental insurance, and the complexity of the surgery overall.
 We provide a cost estimate for your oral surgery treatment at the consultation.
 Contact us in Port Orchard to find out how much it would cost for our oral surgeons to remove your wisdom teeth.